aesparon/YOLO-Multispec/README.md

 # YOLO-Multispec

-**YOLO-MultiSpec: A Deep Learning Framework for Multispectral Object Detection and Instance Segmentation **
+**YOLO-Multispec: A Lightweight Deep Learning Framework for Real-Time Multispectral Object Detection in Vegetation Mapping**

 > 📄 This repository contains code associated with the manuscript:
-> “YYOLO-MultiSpec: A Deep Learning Framework for Multispectral Object Detection and Instance Segmentation ”
+> “YOLO-Multispec: A Lightweight Deep Learning Framework for Real-Time Multispectral Object Detection in Vegetation Mapping”

-> 🚧 **Status:** Manuscript currently under review pre-submission to *Remote Sensing Letters* (RSL).
+> 🚧 **Status:** Manuscript currently under review at *Remote Sensing Letters* (RSL).
 > A formal citation and DOI will be added upon acceptance.

 ---

 ## 🔍 Overview

-YOLO-MultiSpec is a deep learning framework for Multispectral Object Detection and Instance Segmentation in high-resolution multi-band multispectral imagery.
-It extends YOLOv8/v11/v12 to support additional spectral channels (eg RGB + NIR + RedEdge), enabling improved detection performance in vegetation-rich and spectrally complex environments.
+**YOLO-MultiSpec** is a deep learning framework for Multispectral Object Detection and Instance Segmentation in high-resolution multi-band imagery.
+It extends YOLOv8/v11/v12 to support additional spectral channels (e.g., RGB + NIR + RedEdge), enabling improved detection performance in vegetation-rich and spectrally complex environments.

-Key features:
+**Key features:**

-•	✅ multi-band multispectral input support (eg RGB, NIR, RedEdge)
+- ✅ **Multi-band multispectral input support** (e.g., RGB, NIR, RedEdge)
-•	🎯 Enhanced with CBAM and ECA attention modules for spatial-spectral refinement
+- 🎯 **Enhanced with CBAM and ECA attention modules** for spatial-spectral refinement
-•	🚀 Achieves a +10% mAP@50 improvement over standard YOLO RGB
+- 🚀 **+10% mAP@50 improvement** over standard YOLO RGB
-•	🧪 Easy-to-use case study – just Simple to use.
-Run case study and simply modify input parameters for custom multispectral datasets.
+- 🧪 **Easy-to-use case study** – just modify input parameters for custom datasets

-Tested on an annotated agricultural dataset (weeds-galore), YOLO-MultiSpec outperforms RGB and baseline multispectral YOLO variants in both accuracy and generalization.
-Designed for rapid integration into geospatial workflows and QGIS toolkits.
+Tested on an annotated agricultural dataset (_Weeds-Galore_), YOLO-MultiSpec outperforms RGB and baseline multispectral YOLO variants in both accuracy and generalization.
+It is designed for rapid integration into geospatial workflows and QGIS toolkits.

 ---